 Keep your white backsplash like Thassos Octagon With Light Blue Glass Marble Mosaic Tile as gorgeous as possible by regularly sealing marble tiles.

 Who doesn’t love the enchanting beauty of white marble tiles for your kitchen or bathroom?
-The natural stone elegance of Calacatta Gold marble or the luminous sparkle of Thassos marble can instantly elevate your bathroom floor design or create a stunning spa experience in your shower!
+The natural stone elegance of Calacatta Gold marble or the luminous sparkle of Thassos marble can instantly elevate your bathroom floor tile design or create a stunning spa experience in your shower!

 While white marble shower tiles and bathroom floors are a classic favorite, you’ll want to take some extra steps to preserve that gorgeous creamy stone.
 White marble contains naturally occurring iron deposits that can oxidize over time and exposure to water, creating a surface stain that looks like rust.